Ikšķile: Moving of the Livonian Bishopric Center

-Albert realized that the diocese of Uexküll, defended by a castle with the same name, was far away from the Daugava river to be effective in the battle.
-For that reason, he requests another fortification near the sea, that would be the founding of Riga.
-In 1201, the third Bishop of Ikšķile, Albert, moved the Livonian Bishopric Center to Riga.
-During the Livonian Crusade Ikšķile Castle was attacked by the Semigallian troops on the left bank of the Daugava several times, and in 1203 and 1206 Prince Vladimir of Polotsk tried to capture the castle.
+Albert of Buxhovden followed Berthold as the third bishop.
+He realized that the diocese, defended by a castle with the same name, was too far from the Daugava river mouth to be effective in battle.
+Thus, in 1201, Albert moved the Livonian Bishopric Center to Riga to establish another fortification near the sea.
+During the Livonian Crusade, Ikšķile Castle was repeatedly attacked by Semigallian troops from the left bank of the Daugava, and in 1203 and 1206 Prince Vladimir of Polotsk tried to capture it.